Senior Lecturer (Textiles Technology)

 Fellow of the Higher Education Academy (FHEA) UK.

-Active researcher in the area of wearable technology for sports performance.
+Active researcher in the area of sustainable/health devices with wearable technology for sports performance.

 Specialist interest in surface modification using atmospheric plasma processes.

-Specialist interest in textile testing and specification development
+Specialist interest in textile testing and product development

 Specialist interest in colour analysis: colour science and classification systems

 2017 – 2018: Innovation and Product Development Cluster Bid: An investigation of mycelium as a textile for use in apparel, (with Jane Wood, MMU) (£1,000).

 2014 – 2016: RKE, small project funding.
 Assessment for the need of a textile-based encapsulation system for the transdermal delivery of Vitamin D, (with Dr. B. Buczkowski, MMU), (£1000).

 2013 -2013: Miriad, small project funding.
 Assessing fit and function of clothing used by competing triathletes, (with Dr S. Gill and Mrs J. Ledbury, MMU), (£1000).

 J.McLoughlin, T. Sabir, S. Hayes, Fabric cover-factor and its significance stitching quality seams for apparel products: Textile Institute 90th World Conference, Poland, April 2016.

 As a core member of the Textile Institute, Tasneem has been involved in the organisation of 'Textiles and Life' and Textile & Life 2 Conferences for PGR/T student bodies.

 Expert reviewer for journals and publishers

 Journal Reviewer: for the Journal of Fashion Marketing and Management.

 Book Reviewer: Bloomsbury UK